Making Fordham Law Welcoming and Inclusive

 Create Anti-Racism Book Groups

-Launched book groups for faculty and staff to explore themes around discrimination, structural racism, and implicit bias.
+Launched book groups for faculty and staff that meet regularly to explore themes around discrimination, structural racism, and implicit bias.
 Books have included Caste: The Origins of Our Discontents by Isabel Wilkerson, The Bluest Eye by Toni Morrison, and Just Us: An American Conversation by Claudia Rankine, among other selections.

 Institute Blind Grading

 In order to eliminate the potential for implicit bias, first-year legal writing will now be blind graded after the initial assignment.
-This conforms with the approach we take with other first-year courses.
+This conforms with the approach the Law School takes with other first-year courses.

-Prepare an analysis of how issues of racism in all its forms are woven into our institution and make recommendations.
+Prepare a climate study, analyzing how issues of racism in all its forms are woven into our institution, and make recommendations.
 A special committee on Race and the Law School Climate is charged with leading this process.
 Dr. Roger Worthington of the Worthington Center at the University of Maryland has been commissioned to undertake the study.

 Strengthen Anti-Racism Programming

 Building on programming on diversity, equity, and inclusion launched in January 2019 for all first-year students and focused on anti-racism, the Law School centered the spring 2021 1L orientation on anti-racism and DEI issues within law school and the legal profession.
 Additionally, the Law School has added a new racial equity inclusion program to the fall 1L semester House experiences.
 The Law School will also host DEI workshops for student organizations, including journals and competition teams.
 Read more.